chromaui/chromatic-docs/src/content/snapshot/font-loading.md

 <link rel="stylesheet" type="text/css" href="/yourfontface.css">
 ```

-This technique loads a local font via Storybook's `preview-head.html` file during development and testing.
+This technique loads a local font file during development and testing in Storybook.
 Meanwhile your users still load the font from the CDN in production.

 ### Solution C: Check fonts have loaded in a loader